-Task Case cooperation with ESMA, competent national financial market authorities and with supervisory authorities, international organisations and the administrations of third countries Priority level 2: Important Legal basis Articles 1(3), 10, 16 and 19 of Regulation (EU) No 1227/2011 Overview (status) The cooperation with ESMA, competent national financial market authorities and other relevant authorities is an ongoing activity that aims to ensure that a consistent approach is taken on cases.
-Moreover, ACER notifies cases to the relevant financial regulatory authorities if there are reasonable ground.
-Both tasks start from REMIT data analysis from which cases result.
+Task Case cooperation with ESMA, competent national financial market authorities and with supervisory authorities, international organisations and the administrations of third countries Priority level 2: Reactive Legal basis Articles 1(3), 10, 16 and 19 of Regulation (EU) No 1227/2011 This task includes all activities performed by ACER related to REMIT cases cooperation with ESMA, competent national financial market authorities, other supervisory authorities, international organisations and the administrations of third countries.
+Overview (status) It encompasses the notifications and meetings on REMIT cases with other supervisory authorities (manly ESMA and financial regulatory authorities).
+In 2019, the Agency triaged and reviewed the coordination needs on 116 REMIT cases and notified ESMA and the national financial market authorities whenever necessary.